 Real estate is my favorite way to achieving financial freedom because it is a tangible asset that is less volatile, provides utility, and generates income.

 Real estate is also less risky than stocks.
 Therefore, you may want to do do a cash-out refinance to buy more real estate instead.
 This is what many people have done to build wealth over time.
 You just have to do so in a prudent manner.

 Instead of buying another property with a mortgage, consider buying real estate more surgically through real estate crowdfunding instead.
-I’ve invested $810,000 in real estate crowdfunding across 18 different properties to diversify and earn income passively.

 Take a look at my two favorite real estate crowdfunding platforms.
 Both are free to sign up and explore.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
 Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
 For most people, investing in a diversified eREIT is the easiest way to go.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a lot more capital, you can build you own diversified real estate portfolio.